 - urine leaking from the kidney and collecting in the abdomen.

-Once you are home, you will be able to go out with your nephrostomy tube.
-You should avoid sudden movements that may tug on the tube.
+Once you are home, you will be able to go out as before.
+But, you should avoid sudden movements that may tug on the tube.
 At first, bending or climbing stairs may be uncomfortable.
-It may help to place your hand over the nephrostomy when doing anything that feels uncomfortable.
-It might take you a little while to get used to finding the most comfortable position to sleep in.
+Place your hand over the nephrostomy when you need to move in a way that feels uncomfortable.
+This can help to prevent pulling on the tube.
+It might take you a little while to find the most comfortable position to sleep in.